insected/bobbae_gcp-wiki/Load-Balancer.md

 # Introduction

-Cloud Load Balancing allows you to put your resources behind a single IP address that is externally accessible or internal to your Virtual Private Cloud (VPC) network.
+[Cloud Load Balancing](https://cloud.google.com/load-balancing) allows you to put your resources behind a single IP address that is externally accessible or internal to your Virtual Private Cloud (VPC) network.

+Cloud Load Balancing can put your resources behind a single anycast IP and scale your resources up or down with intelligent autoscaling.
+Cloud Load Balancing comes in a variety of flavors and is integrated with Cloud CDN for optimal application and content delivery.

 [https://cloud.google.com/load-balancing/docs](https://cloud.google.com/load-balancing/docs)